writethedocs/www/docs/conf/portland/2021/welcome-wagon.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 {% if flaghasschedule %}
-- Starting Monday morning, check the `https://docs.google.com/spreadsheets/d/1bE3_p0EkfPrcQzfbPj-7B0mGZQwzOo2V10jEqiVQ6hk/edit#gid=0>`__ to see if there are any sessions you are interested in joining.
+- Starting Monday morning, check the`Unconference sign-up <{{unconf.url}}>`__ to see if there are any sessions you are interested in joining.
 New ones are added all the time, so check back periodically.
 - At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the `Unconference schedule <{{unconf.url}}>`__.
 {% else %}
 - Starting Monday morning, check the Unconference schedule to see if there are any sessions you are interested in joining.
 New ones are added all the time, so check back periodically.